PROSPECT: INFORMATION FOR THE USER

 Your doctor and hospital pharmacist are responsible for the correct storage, use, and disposal of Glamin.

-Do not store at a temperature above 25°C.
+Do not store above 25°C.

 Do not use this medication after the expiration date indicated on the label.
 The expiration date is the last day of the month indicated.

-Medications should not be thrown down the drain or in the trash.
-Ask your pharmacist how to dispose of the containers and medications you no longer need.
+Medications should not be disposed of through wastewater or household waste.
+Ask your pharmacist how to dispose of the packaging and any unused medication.
 This will help protect the environment.

 Composition of Glamin

-The active principles arein 1000 ml
+The active ingredients are in 1000 ml

-Aspartic acid3.40 g
+Aspartic acid 3.40 g

-Glutamic acid5.60 g
+Glutamic acid 5.60 g

-Glycyl-Glutamine H2O30.27 g
+Glycyl-Glutamine H2O 30.27 g

 (equiv.
 Glycine 10.27 g; equiv.
 Glutamine 20.0 g)

-(equiv.
+Glycyl-Tyrosine 2H2O 3.45 g (equiv.
 Glycine 0.94 g; equiv.
 Tyrosine 2.28 g)

 Histidine | 6.80 g |